 If you cannot find a .emacs file, create it now.

 The MELPA is an Emacs package archive.
-It allows us to search for and install Emacs packages.
+Almost everyone uploads their Emacs packages to the MELPA, so we want to be able to access it.
 At the very top of your .emacs file, put down:

 (require 'package) (add-to-list 'package-archives '("melpa-stable" . "https://stable.melpa.org/packages/"))